 Podcast: What’s Behind Mexico’s Ongoing HR Challenges

+Since the landscape is so different in Mexico this can create some human resources challenges when an international manufacturing company expands their operations to Mexico.
 The many challenges of recruitment, retention, training and employee culture in Mexico (for directs, indirects and technical labor) are among wide-ranging human capital topics discussed in the latest podcast from Entrada Group.

 In the podcast, Doug Donahue, V.P. of Business Development for Entrada Group, and Jesus Mendoza, President of the Bridge Consulting Group, explore: